tobiloba-adaramati/Traning-Sessions/README.md

 # Traning-Sessions
-Files and audio recordings of training I have done
+Files and audio recordings of training I did for the Nigerian Society of Engineers - Ikeja Branch